lpbrown999/SS228/Readme.md

 3. Make sure you're running Melee v1.02 NTSC.
 Other versions will not work.

-4. If you want to play interactively with or against your AI, you'll probably want a GameCube Adapter, available on Amazon here: https://www.amazon.com/Super-Smash-GameCube-Adapter-Wii-U/dp/B00L3LQ1FI
+4. If you want to play interactively with or against the AI, you'll probably want a GameCube Adapter, available on Amazon here: https://www.amazon.com/Super-Smash-GameCube-Adapter-Wii-U/dp/B00L3LQ1FI

 5. If you're using a GameCube Adapter, make sure to install the drivers / confugure the udev rules, as described here: https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin